Daily COVID-19 Updates for Portage Manor

 Robyn Challinor Administrator

-We report our numbers to the Indiana State Department of Health, Local Health Dept, and District 2 Health Care Coalition as required daily, weekly, and as needed.
+We report our numbers to the Indiana State Department of Health, Local Health Dept, and AAA Ombudsman as needed and required.